JaneaSystems/nodejs-mobile-samples/ios/native-xcode/README.md

         selector:@selector(startNode)
         object:nil
     ];
-    // Set 1MB of stack space for the Node.js thread,
+    // Set 2MB of stack space for the Node.js thread.
-    // the same as the iOS application's main thread.
-    [nodejsThread setStackSize:1024*1024];
+    [nodejsThread setStackSize:2*1024*1024];
     [nodejsThread start];
     return YES;
 }
 ```

 > The iOS node runtime expects to have 1MB of stack space available.
+Having 2MB of stack space available is recommended.

 ### Run the Application